 This mainly refers to middle school at AFY.
 As a student I constantly thought about how much I hated this school.
 The same can be said for many other students and alumni.
 I repeatedly reminded myself of how much homework I had and how hard school was.
 Years later as now a graduating senior in high school I understand why AFY methods are the best.
 Many people say it is outdated teaching and that students are taught to take tests.The "out dating teaching technique" pays off the most.
 It is so intense and rigorous that it makes high school seem like nothing or even less literally.
 At AFY we are taught to take tests but this IS middle school.
 How many more tests will you take in your life?
 From high school placement to college exit exams that's a lot of tests.
 When considering this school keep in mind what type of learner your child is it's like college not every school is a bad school but there is a different and unique touch to them and your kid.
 If I a high school teenager can understand and appreciate the different prod and cons of this school so should each parent out there.
 Good luck too all the parents considering schools ) Love JL C/0 '10

-Yu (Alice Fong) Elementary School is a public middle school in San Francisco.
+Yu (Alice Fong) Elementary School is a public middle school.
 The principal of Yu (Alice Fong) Elementary School is Liana Szeto, whose e-mail is firstname.lastname@example.org.
-550 children attend Yu (Alice Fong) Elementary School and identify as White, non-Hispanic; Asian; and Hispanic.
-19% of the Yu (Alice Fong) Elementary School students are "limited in English proficiency."
-34% of the 550 students here are paying reduced lunch prices.
+550 students attend Yu (Alice Fong) Elementary School and identify mostly as Unspecified, Asian, and Multiracial.
+21% of the Yu (Alice Fong) Elementary School students are "limited in English proficiency."
+35% of the 550 students here get reduced lunch prices.
 The student to teacher ratio at Yu (Alice Fong) Elementary School is 21:1.
-St. Anne School is one of the nearest middle schools.
+Saint Anne School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 |Students eligible for free or reduced-price lunch program||35%||56%|